SamuelWang05/RISC-V-CPU/README.md

 ## Definitions
 There are many terms (often confusing) when tackling a large project like this.
 This section is dedicated for my notes, with the hope that it will be useful for anyone who stumbles onto this project.

 - **CPU (Central processing unit)**: General purpose processing component that executes instructions of a program.
-The general components that make up differenet CPUs (for example, an Intel CPU vs RISC-V CPU) are pretty similar.
+The components that make up differenet CPUs are generally similar (ALU, Registers, etc. which are explained later).

-  Most CPUs go through a "Fetch, Decode, Execute" cycle - they will fetch an instruction, decode what that instruction means, and then execute it.
-There are creative ways on how to make this Fetch, Decode, Execute cycle faster (pipelining, branch prediction, caches, etc.) that have allowed modern-day CPUs to become much faster.
+  Most CPUs go through a "Fetch, Decode, Execute" cycle - they will fetch (take in) an instruction, decode what that instruction means, and then execute it.
+There are countless creative and brilliant ways on how to make this Fetch, Decode, Execute cycle faster (pipelining, branch prediction, caches, etc.) that have allowed modern-day CPUs to become much faster.

 - **Opcode (operation code)**: A special pattern of binary values that are passed to specific components in the CPU.
 This is how the CPU is able to take machine code (1's and 0's) and execute it.
 - **ALU (Arithmetic Logic Unit)**: A component of the CPU that handles arithmetic logic, such as adding, subtracting, AND'ing, etc.